kin-labs/rewards-engine/current-valid-spend-guidelines.md

 To receive a payout from the KRE:

-2.1 you must satisfy in our discretion all of the Minimum Requirements as set out in Section A and all of the applicable Specific Transaction Requirements as set out in Section B; and
+2.1 you must satisfy in our discretion all of the General Requirements as set out in Section A and all of the applicable Specific Transaction Requirements as set out in Section B; and

-2.2  your Application must not contain any Prohibited Transaction as set out in Section D.
+2.2  the Application must not contain any Prohibited Transactions as set out in Section D.

-**SECTION A - MINIMUM REQUIREMENTS**
+**SECTION A - GENERAL REQUIREMENTS**

 3. **Awareness and control**